kresko/CvForge/README.md

 # CV Forge

-This simple FE application renders a Cv with simple layout.
+This simple FE application renders a CV with simple layout.

 Currently, only beta version is available.